 Desmos calculators will be available for students to use within TestNav for the Kentucky Summative Assessments (KSA).
 There are three calculators available - four-function, scientific and graphing.
 Students will have access to the three types of calculators depending upon the grade level and the question.
-Elementary (3-5) grades will have access to the four-function calculator; Middle (6-8) grades will have access to the scientific calculator; and High (10, 11) grades will have access to the graphing calculator.
-Note: Students taking the science test at grade 11 will have use of the scientific calculator.
-The calculator will appear on the online screen on certain questions that allow a calculator when the Calculator button is selected.
+Elementary (3-5) grades will have access to the four-function calculator; Middle (6-8) grades will have access to the scientific calculator; and High (10, 11) grades will have access to the graphing calculator for the Reading, Writing, Math, and Social Studies assessments.
+Note: Students taking the Science assessment at grade 11 will have use of the scientific calculator.
+Each grade level has a calculator and non-calculator section on the mathematics assessment; in the calculator section, a calculator will appear when the calculator button in the toolbar is selected.
+Students with the online calculator accommodation will have access to the calculator in the non-calculator section as well (see section Online Calculator Accommodation).
 To move the calculators (graphing, four-function, and scientific), students will select the calculator and drag it.
 The graphing calculator can also be resized by dragging the edges/corners of the window.
 Students can select the buttons or use their keyboard to use the calculator.
 Selecting the Calculator button again closes the calculator.

-The Desmos online calculators are available for free to all students now and throughout the school year.
+The Desmos online calculators are available for free to all students now and throughout the school year and are accessible to students with vision impairments.
 Tutorial videos are available for practice and guidance.
-They may be used by students during instruction to plot functions, create tables, make graphs, etc. at Desmos.com.
+Testing calculators differ from standard calculators available in the app stores and on desmos.com as some features and functionalities are disabled on the testing versions.
+To practice with the testing calculators, visit desmos.com/practice.
+Additionally, free test mode apps for Chromebooks, iPads, and iPhones can be downloaded through the iOS and Android App Stores.
+When Kentucky is selected, the app will run with the same functionalities available in TestNav and can be utilized in practice mode or a self-locking assessment mode.
 Providing the online calculators within the TestNav system further standardizes the assessment.
-All students using the same calculator adds to the validity of Kentucky's state test.
-Valid inferences about students' knowledge and/or skills can be made.
+All students using the same calculator adds to the validity of Kentucky's state test, allowing for accurate representation of students' conceptual understanding, procedural/skill fluency, and application essential to the content.
 Only students that receive specific accommodations or accommodated kits can use a hand-held calculator.
-If a student is taking the test using Braille or Large-Print, then they may use a hand-held calculator from the approved calculator policy.
+If a student is taking the test using a paper test kit, Braille, or Large-Print, then they may use a hand-held calculator that meets current calculator acceptable-use criteria.
 Note: In the unlikely event that the online calculator should not function during a test administration, an approved hand-held calculator should be provided to the student.

-Calculator Use Policy for State Testing
+Calculator Use Policy for Paper-Based State Testing